Review update: 2021 Dodge Durango SRT Hellcat is in a class of one

 Hit: This thing rips

 The Durango Hellcat uses the familiar 6.2-liter supercharged V-8 engine producing 710 hp and 645 lb-ft of torque, and Dodge says it can rip from 0-60 mph in 3.5 seconds.
-I made several 0-60 mph runs, without futzing with launch control, and posted a multiple 3.6-second times.
+I made several 0-60 mph runs, without futzing with launch control, and posted multiple 3.6-second times according to the onboard electronics.
 Is this kind of speed necessary in a three-row family hauler?
 Not even a little, but, oh, it’s satisfying.

 2021 Dodge Durango SRT Hellcat